 We have a well-developed and detailed intranet which allows staff to communicate their thoughts with us and where we share an abundance of learning and coaching materials for staff at all levels.
-We are also In the process of developing a new learning and development, communication and engagement platform that will be launched In 2023.
+During 2023 we have implemented a new learning and development, communication and engagement platform.